MiraldiLab/maxATAC/README.md

 It is best to install maxATAC into a dedicated virtual environment.
 Clone the repository with `git clone` into your `repo` directory of choice.

+There are currently a few install bugs that need to be worked out.
+This is one method to install with anaconda on most systems.

+Create an environment that is specific for the python version that we need.
+This can be done with `conda create -n maxatac python=3.9`.

+I had to then install bedtools with:

+`conda install bedtools`.

+Install pybedtools:

+`conda install -c conda-forge -c bioconda pybedtools`

+Install pybigwig:

+`conda install -c conda-forge -c bioconda pybigwig`

+Install py2bit:

+`conda install -c conda-forge -c bioconda py2bit`

 Change into the maxATAC repository with `cd maxATAC` and use `pip3 install -e .` to install the package.

 You will also need to have BEDtools installed or loaded on your PATH.